joestandring/Unity-Example-Bad-Cube-Game/README.md

-# Unity-Example-Bad-Cube-Game
+# A pretty bad test about a cube
-A project created following a tutorial created by Brackeys - Created with Unity and C#
+A project created following the "[How to make a Video Game](https://www.youtube.com/watch?v=j48LtUkZRjU&list=PLPV2KyIb3jR53Jce9hP7G5xC4O9AgnOuL)" series by [@Brackeys](https://github.com/Brackeys).
+Move your cube and try not to hit stuff.